Brewing the Perfect Gourmet Coffee

 - Cold brew coffee

 Coffee prepared with cold water.
-Less acidity and a smooth taste makes this one of my favorite ways of brewing.
+Less acidity and a smooth taste make this one of my favorite ways of brewing.
 It is a great way to enjoy a great coffee for people with a sensitive stomach.
 Great, great, great.
 Take a look at our review of the best cold brew coffee makers.

 Percolators less and less popular with so many other ways to brew, but the coffee prepared this way is very good.